• Blog

 When our pipes do not work

-When food is processed, and chemicals are in it, it congests the intestine easier.
-Chemicals go into the blood with other food particles and poison the blood.
+When food is processed, and chemicals are in it, it congests the intestine more easily.
+Chemicals go into the blood with other food particles, and they poison the blood.

 When food is nutritious and fresh, the body gets all the needed nutrients.
 Unfortunately, we do not always eat great food.
 Fasting helps to eliminate toxins from the body.